twoslashes/twoslash/docs/guide/install.md

 })
 ```

 With this, you can render the code snippets how you want.
-Or, you can check the [Syntax Highlighting](/guide/highlight) section to see how you use it along with a tool like Shikiji to get beautiful syntax highlighting.
+Or, you can check the [Syntax Highlighting](/guide/highlight) section to see how you use it along with a tool like Shiki to get beautiful syntax highlighting.